 Leaving is easy.
 Transitions are difficult.

-During the transition and settlement periods, the UK will lose membership and safeguards of EU institutions.
-As a consequence, by the end of 2020, it will lose most or all beneficial EU VAT facilities, as well as EU VAT burdens.
+During the transition and settlement periods, the UK lost membership and safeguards of EU institutions.
 As a result, both EU and UK businesses should thoroughly analyze supply chains, financial processes and the underlying contracts to remain VAT compliant in the new regime.

 Brexit affects both UK and EU businesses involved in triangular sales, and the actual impact depends on the role in the chain as the following three scenarios demonstrate.

 This scenario triggers an intracommunity sale from The Netherlands to Ireland.
 The UK middleman B needs to register for VAT in Ireland (as this is the country where the goods physically arrive) and report a VAT acquisition in Ireland.
 In this example, the subsequent sale to the Irish customer is subject to local Irish VAT rules.

 As the invoicing rules may differ per EU country, B may need to invoice local VAT or apply a domestic reverse charge (i.e., the customer reports the VAT).
 If B does not have an EU VAT registration, the Dutch manufacturer will have to charge Dutch VAT.
 This does not relieve the UK middleman from the obligation to register for VAT in Ireland and report an intracommunity acquisition.

 In this scenario, the goods are exported from the UK by the UK manufacturer and imported into Germany by the final customer.
 The sale by the Dutch trader is out of scope for VAT and the German customer remits import VAT in Germany.
 However, here Incoterms and Customs regulations impact which party in the chain will and can act as the exporter from the UK or the importer in Germany, and the Incoterms may also impact the VAT liability.

 UK Final Customer